 It’s a REACH brand baseball, the logo readable.
 It has 9 signatures on it and on one side it looks as if it is written 1945 E. T. O Champs.
 The autographs I can make out are: Elmer J Madden, Joe Mattingly, Lou Mazaretta, Frankie Cato, Glenn Smith, Tony Mancini, Collins Haigler, and Bill something, could be Ayers, as he pitched a 2 hitter.

 I checked several references including the extremely detailed Baseball in Wartime site (by WWII baseball historian, Gary Bedingfield) and my program and was not successful in matching a single name from the ball.
 Intuition dictated that the ball could still be authentic as the rosters could easily change from one series to the next due to the needs of the Army.
 In addition, I reasoned that there was little reason for anyone to fake such a ball as it could never attain the sort of money forgers typically try for with Hall of Fame-inductee signed balls.

 I considered the facts and decided to place what I thought was a safe bid (at least for my budget), so if it turned out to be a forgery, the sting wouldn’t be so bad.
 The days ticked off until the auction close, and my snipe bid dropped in at the last seconds, which turned out to fall short.
 Another bidder felt that the value was (at least) a dollar greater than my bid amount.
 It wasn’t meant to be.

 What are the odds of seeing anything else from the championship games?

 Only time will tell.

-Posted on January 21, 2016, in Ephemera, Equipment and tagged Overseas Invasion Services Expedition All Star Baseball Team, Third Army Baseball Championship, WWII Baseball, WWII Service Teams.
+Posted on January 21, 2016, in Ephemera and Other Items, Equipment and tagged Overseas Invasion Services Expedition All Star Baseball Team, Third Army Baseball Championship, WWII Baseball, WWII Service Teams.
 Bookmark the permalink.
-7 Comments.
+6 Comments.